 The development of the Construction Work Plan begins with Field Engineers at ODOT who are guided by their knowledge of the transportation needs and priorities in their respective Divisions.
-Washington County is in ODOT's Division 8 region.
+Mayes County is in ODOT's Division 8 region.
 ODOT works with area transportation stakeholders and elected officials to maintain an understanding of the condition of the roads and bridges in their areas of responsibility.
-In addition, other key Department Divisions collect and analyze transportation data factoring the following general characteristics as applicable and listed in no particular order:
+In addition, other key Department Divisions collect and analyze transportation data factoring the fell capacity

+Divisions collect and analyze transportation data factoring the following general characteristics as applicable and listed in no particular order:

 - surface condition

 - bridge condition

 - geometrics (vertical and horizontal alignment)

 - average annual daily traffic (AADT)

 - percentage of truck traffic

 - accident history

 - local, regional and national traffic patterns

-- capacity

-(ODOT Construction Work Plan 2018)
+(ODOT Construction Work Plan 2019)

-WASHINGTON COUNTY HIGHWAY INTERCHANGES
+MAYES COUNTY HIGHWAY INTERCHANGES